Mariners sweep A’s to continue rise in AL wild-card standings

-OAKLAND, Calif. — For at least one victory, there was no late-inning drama to turn Scott Servais’ insides into an amusement park.
+OAKLAND, Calif. — For at least one victory, there was no late-inning drama to turn Scott Servais’ insides into an amusement park or turn the fanbase into nail-biting, yell-at-the-TV, vent-on-Twitter basket cases.

 Mariners hitters didn’t need to grind out plate appearances against a late-inning leverage reliever trying to get the go-ahead or tying run on bases.
 Seattle relievers weren’t being asked to tightrope along without allowing a run.

-It all felt so unfamiliar on a sun-drenched Tuesday afternoon in the cavernous but largely empty Oakland Coliseum.
+And it all felt so unfamiliar on a sun-drenched Tuesday afternoon in the cavernous but largely empty Oakland Coliseum.

 The Mariners got a solid outing from right-hander Chris Flexen, who worked through early trouble to produce another quality start, took an early lead by the third inning, added to that lead in later innings and closed out the eight-game road trip with a decisive 5-1 win over the A’s.